 Pigeon Forge Greenway

-The Pigeon Forge Greenway runs along the West Prong Little Pigeon River in the heart of Pigeon Forge, connecting the Community Center with Patriot Park, and also passing by The Island.
+The Riverwalk Greenway in Pigeon Forge runs along the West Prong of the Little Pigeon River in the heart of Pigeon Forge, connecting the Community Center with Patriot Park, and also passing by The Island.
 This is a great option if you want to combine a day of cycling with visiting some of the great attractions in town.

-This trail inside the park is flat and easy, a 1.9-mile one-way ride to Gatlinburg from Sugarlands Visitor Center, with beautiful river scenery and forests.
+The Gatlinburg Trail inside the park is flat and easy, 1.9-miles long and connecting Gatlinburg with Sugarlands Visitor Center, with beautiful river scenery and forests.
 It’s one of the few park trails that allows bicycles and pets.
+It’s a 3.8-mile trip there and back, or you could have someone pick you up at either end.

 The Greenbrier area is a quiet valley that enters the national park from Hwy 321, 6 miles east of Gatlinburg.
 The road itself is one mile of paved and then 5 miles of gravel – it’s a driving road but bicycling is allowed and traffic is light.
 The road passes a ranger station and a picnic area, and ends at two trailheads well worth exploring.
 This area is filled with history and gorgeous scenery – and although less visited, it’s also one one of the best places for spring wildflowers.